hsk81/protobuf-rpc-js/README.md

     dT[ack]@0: 2.027208
     dT[div]@0: 0.74399

-The RTTs start high with about 5.4ms (on my machine) apparently due the NodeJS' [V8 JavaScript Engine]'s initial on the fly optimizations, but very quickly go down to a sub-milli-second range.
-By increasing the numbers of the arguments, e.g. `--n-ack=2`, you can control the throughput of a particular method invocation (but which usually adversely effects the RTT latencies).
+The RTTs start high with about 5.4ms (on my machine) apparently due the NodeJS' [V8 JavaScript Engine]'s initial on the fly optimizations.
+But they go down very quickly to a sub-milli-second range.
+By increasing the numbers assigned to the arguments, by e.g. setting `--n-ack=2`, you can control the throughput of a particular method invocation (but which usually adversely effects the RTT latencies).
 For the detailed discussion of the performance characteristics see the `log/README.md` file.

 ### Client Execution: js-www

-The `./example/client/js-www/index.html` demonstrates that the [ProtoBuf.Rpc.js] library has browser supports; but you need first to run the corresponding `index.js` static server to be able to provide the `index.html` to a browser:
+The `./example/client/js-www/index.html` demonstrates that the [ProtoBuf.Rpc.js] library has browser supports.
+But you need first to run the corresponding `index.js` static server to be able to provide the `index.html` to a browser:

 ```bash
 cd pb-rpc-js.git && ./example/client/js-www/index.js
 ```
-Ensure that your `rpc-server` is still running and then open the `http://localhost:8080/`: the static file server `index.js` should produce an output similar to:
+Ensure that your `rpc-server` is still running and then open the `http://localhost:8080` address: On the console the static file server `index.js` should produce an output similar to:

     Paper Server - listening on http://localhost:8080/
     [200] /